FactorySimPy/FactorySimPy/docs/basic_components.md

 - "ROUND_ROBIN": Selects out edges in a round-robin manner.
 - "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

-Users provided function should return or yield an edge index.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialize the parameter with the reference to the function.
+User-provided function should return or yield an edge index.
+If the function depends on any of the node attributes, user can pass `None` to this parameter at the time of node creation and later initialize the parameter with the reference to the function.
 The source then waits for an amount of time determined using the parameter `inter_arrival_time` before attempting to generate the next item.

----

-### Operational States

 During its operation, the source transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.